Your page is the most important part of your fundraiser.

 Before we get to the nitty gritty, here’s how to create your personal fundraiser from the Mightycause home page:

-Go to www.mightycause.com and click “Fundraise” to start creating your fundraiser:
+Go to www.mightycause.com and click “Fundraise” on the top left of the page to start creating your fundraiser:

 Once you’ve gone through this process, you’re ready to start building your page!